 - Achieve remarkable technological and fundamental breakthroughs, such as new functionality (optoelectronics) or biological applications

-As an illustration of the present capabilities of theoretical spectroscopy, ETSF researchers have written a series of articles describing applications to a variety of technologically relevant materials, including biomolecules, organic semiconductors, phase-change materials and silicon nanostructures.
+As an illustration of the potential of theoretical spectroscopy, ETSF researchers have written a series of articles describing applications to a variety of technologically relevant materials, including biomolecules, organic semiconductors, phase-change materials and silicon nanostructures.
 The collection is published in Comptes Rendus Physique (Volume 10, Issue 6, July-August 2009, Pages 465-586).